acumos/system-integration/docs/z2a/installation-guide.rst

   NOTE: Internet proxy configurations are beyond the scope of the installation documentation.

 Please consult the README-PROXY document for details on the various items that will require configuration and links to resources that will assist in the configuration tasks.

 Misc.
 Requirements
 ++++++++++++++++++

-* z2a requires that the following tools be installed on the VM prior to execution of the `z2a` scripts:
+* z2a requires that the following tools be installed on the VM noted above for Flow-1 or Flow-2 prior to execution of the `z2a` scripts:

   - git (the distributed source code management tool)
-  - yq (the YAML file processing tool)
+  - jq (the JSON file processing tool)
+  - make (the software build automation tool)

 Assumptions
 +++++++++++